IPartment: Investors and Producers

+"iPartment" is invested by Love Apartment Company to promote the social networking site of the same name, produced by Shanghai Gaoge Culture Communication Co., Ltd., a TV series jointly produced by Shanghai Film Group, Gaoge Culture, and Xinjiadi Film and Television.

 Premise

 The show details the lives of seven young adults in their mid-to-late 20s who are neighbors in an apartment complex in Shanghai, "iPartment," which was opened to young couples in love for heavily discounted prices by a wealthy philanthropist who was moved by a wedding.